Zeta Psi: 1914–1920: World War I

-Finally in 1917, the United States entered World War I, and so did the many Zetes.
+In 1917, the United States entered World War I, and so did many Zetes.
 At the annual convention of Zeta Psi, the brothers adopted a resolution in support of U.S. engagement in World War I, which the U.S. Congress had only declared a few weeks previously:

 WHEREAS, The United States of America has been forced into the World War in defense of its national honor and for the protection of international justice and democracy;

 BE IT RESOLVED, That the Zeta Psi Fraternity of North America, at the Seventieth Annual Convention assembled at Raleigh, North Carolina, hereby pledges to the President and Congress of the United States of America its unqualified support of whatever war measures the Government may deem necessary and expedient, and places at the disposal of the Government its national organization, its Chapters, and its individual members, for service in whatever capacities the government may direct.

-Nor was the pledge mere idle words nor fatuous boasting.
-Over one-quarter of all Zeta Psi members served during World War I in foreign lands, and many did not return.
-Zeta Psi also provided the nation its first Assistant Secretary of War, Brother Benedict Crowell (Η '91), noted for his bold reorganization of civilian military control during World War I. Even after the war, Crowell remained politically powerful and was later instrumental in engineering the repeal of National Prohibition.
+Over one-quarter of all Zeta Psi members served during World War I and many did not return.
+Zeta Psi also provided the nation its first Assistant Secretary of War, Benedict Crowell (Η '91), noted for his reorganization of civilian military control during the war.

 1920–1945: interwar years and World War II

 In the 1920s, Zeta Psi celebrated its 75th anniversary in 1922 with festivities in New York City.
 Notably, both the Grand Army of the Republic and the United Confederate Veterans had elected Zeta Psi brothers as their commanders-in-chief that year.

 The onset of World War II had a profound impact on the fraternity.
 Many chapters, including the Psi chapter at Cornell University, saw significant declines in active membership due to the draft.
 The Psi chapter's original house was lost in a fire in the late 1940s and was never rebuilt.
-Despite these challenges, the fraternity's resilience was evident as chapters like the one at Nebraska Wesleyan University, which had closed in 1943 due to the war, were reactivated in 1945.
+Nebraska Wesleyan University closed in 1943 and was reactivated in 1945.